-- Current operating systems (Mac: OS X; PC: Windows XP) - Latest version of Internet Explorer or Netscape Navigator - The following software packages Microsoft Office Adobe Design Suite Macromedia Studio MX
+- Current operating systems (Mac: OS X; PC: Windows XP) - Latest version of Internet Explorer, Netscape Navigator, Safari, or Mozilla/Firefox - The following software packages Microsoft Office Adobe Creative Suite Studio 8

-Level One Core Courses
+Level One Core Courses 12 units

 These courses are required of all students and are taken in the first two terms of the program.
 All four must be completed before proceeding to Level Two.